RaspberryPiFoundation/raspberry-jam-branding/README.md

 - Worksheets
     - PDF worksheets of activities ideal at Jams

+## Issues

+If you have any problems using the assets provided, please [open an issue](https://github.com/RaspberryPiFoundation/raspberry-jam-branding/issues) describing your problem, and we'll try to resolve the issue.
+Alternatively, please send an email to jam@raspberrypi.org.

 ## Licence and usage

 These assets are provided under a [Creative Commons Zero licence](https://creativecommons.org/publicdomain/zero/1.0/).